repairs to guitar amplifiers & hifi amps

 SOLID STATE AMPS

-Where catastrophic faults have taken place in output stages however, full pcb reconstruction and rewiring might be necessary.
-Transistor circuits are more electronically complicated and sometimes it takes longer to find the fault.
+Where catastrophic faults have taken place in output stages however, full PCB reconstruction and rewiring will be necessary.
 Due to printed circuit board design, in most cases, solid state (and sometimes valve) modern amps must be completely dismantled in order to replace one or two components.